number571/go-peer/README.md

 		"http": ":9572"
 	},
 	"services": {
-		"go-peer/hidden-lake-messenger": "hl_messenger:9592"
+		"go-peer/hidden-lake-messenger": "messenger:9592"
 	}
 }
 ```

-If service works not in docker's enviroment than need rewrite connection host in `hls.cfg` file from `hl_messenger`to IP address (example: `127.0.0.1:9592` for local network).
+If service works not in docker's enviroment than need rewrite connection host in `hls.cfg` file from `messenger`to IP address (example: `127.0.0.1:9592` for local network).

 Build and run with docker: